ShinSakanami/BetterStorage/README.md

 * Renamed "flowers" to "herbs" (to be consistent with craft recipes).
 * Renamed "goods produced from bits of animals" to "leather".
 * Divided "Plants & Animal Parts" into two separated categories.
-* "Plants" category with "fibers", "herbs" and "saplings" subcategories.
+* "Plants" category with "fibers", "herbs" and "saplings" filters.
-* "Animal Parts" category with "fur pelts", "skins" and "feathers" subcategories.
+* "Animal Parts" category with "fur pelts", "skins" and "feathers" filters.

 **Version 0.16.1/0.15.1**

 For Stonehearth Alpha 16 unstable 2924 and Alpha 15 stable 549.

-* Leather Bolt moved to Refined Animal Parts.
+* "Leather Bolt" moved to "Refined Animal Parts".
-* Fur Rug moved to Decorations.
+* "Fur Rug" moved to "Decorations".
-* Jerkies moved to Meat & Eggs.
+* "Jerkies" moved to "Meat & Eggs".

 **Version 0.16.0**